Transfer Student Resources

 - New Transfer Student Registration invites all incoming Transfer Students to meet with an academic advisor to register for their first semester courses.
 These meetings provide an opportunity for students to review their transfer credit, review their general education requirements, select and register for classes, as well as learn more about their intended major(s).
-For more information about New Transfer Student Registration visit https://www.plu.edu/academic-advising/new-transfer-student-registration/.
+Click to learn more information about New Transfer Student Registration.

 - New Transfer Student Orientation prepares you for your first semester by connecting with various academic resources including your academic advisor, academic assistance, career connections, and other important offices.
 New Student Orientation is required for all incoming Transfer Students, and attending all components is highly encouraged.
-For more information about NSO visit www.plu.edu/new.
+Click to learn more information about NSO .

-- EDUC: 287 Transitions to PLU is a (1) credit course for incoming transfer students.
+- PLUS 100 Transitions to PLU is a (1) credit course for incoming transfer students.
 Affirming students’ past experiences, this course assists each student’s successful navigation of the complex transition into Pacific Lutheran University.
 Course topics include increasing hope, understanding vocation, appreciating liberal arts, developing metacognition, maximizing campus resources, creating an academic plan, and learning professional communication skills.

 Transfer Students interested in on campus jobs and leadership positions are invited and encouraged to apply to all positions on the Career Opportunities Board.
 While all on campus positions welcome and value the skills and talents of all students, the following student leadership positions seek experience in transferring to PLU and/or an interest in working with Transfer Students:

-- Kreidler Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter, transfer, and Veteran students through programing, one-on-one connections, and advocacy.
+- CAVE Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter and transfer students through programing, one-on-one connections, and advocacy.